NOAAS Researcher: Cruise ship

-Sometime in the late 1990s, Malcolm Baldrige was sold to an firm in Argentina, Antarpply Expeditions, which converted her into a cruise ship to run tours to Antarctica.
+Sometime in the late 1990s, Malcolm Baldrige was sold to a firm in Argentina, Antarpply Expeditions, which converted her into a cruise ship to run tours to Antarctica.
 Renamed MV Ushuaia and registered in Togo, she is based in the city of Ushuaia on Tierra del Fuego in Argentina on the Beagle Channel near the southern tip of South America.
 Ushuaia could carry 84 passengers.

 On 4 December 2008, Ushuaia hit a rock in Wilhelmina Bay off Antarctica.
 The Chilean Navy transport Aquiles took off her passengers — 14 Dutch, 12 Americans, 11 Australians, eight Germans, and six Chinese, as well as Canadians, New Zealanders, Britons, Italians, French, Spaniards, Swiss, a Belgian, and a Cypriot — and five Argentine crew members on 5 December 2008 and transported them to the Base Presidente Eduardo Frei Montalva in the South Shetland Islands, from which they were flown to Ushuaia on 6 December 2008 aboard the Argentine Air Force KC-130H Hercules tanker TC-69.

 In 2014, Ushuaia underwent renovation and refurbishment, from which she emerged with a capacity of 88 passengers in 44 cabins and suites, a large dining room, a bar, an open-plan observation lounge equipped with multimedia equipment that allows it to double as a lecture room, a library, a changing room, and a small infirmary.
 She carries seven Zodiac inflatable boats.